- Explore Bhutan's religious heartland, Bumthang

 - Wangdichholing Palace.
 This extensive palace was built in 1857 on the site of the battle camp of the Governor of Trongsa, Jigme Namgyel.
 It was the first palace in Bhutan not designed as a fortress.
 Both the first and second kings used Wangdicholing as their main summer residence.
 There are five large water-driven prayer wheels inside square stupas near the gates of the palace.

 - Swiss Farm.
-There is a small factory on the other side of the river that produces Swiss cheese, Bumthang honey, apple wine, and local beer called Red Panda.
+A small factory on the other side of the river produces Swiss cheese, Bumthang honey, apple wine, and a local beer called Red Panda.
 Visit to taste some locally made products.

 - Membertsho (Burning Lake) is on the Bumthang to Ura road.
 The significance of this place is that in the early 16th century, many religious items were discovered in a pond here.